meerahahn/meerahahn.github.io/_publications/deeptracking.md

 permalink: /publication/deeptracking
 excerpt: 'This abstract presents a novel and successful approach to object tracking by using convolutional neural networks.
 This work was done in a Research Experience for Undergraduate (REU) program at University of Central Florida under Dr. Mubarak Shah'
 date: 2015-01-01
-venue: 'Grace Hopper Celebration 2015, ACM student research competition in 2015.'
+venue: 'Grace Hopper Celebration 2015, ACM student research competition.'
 paperurl: 'https://arxiv.org/abs/1512.03993'
 citation: 'Hahn, Meera, Si Chen, and Afshin Dehghan.
 "Deep tracking: Visual tracking using deep convolutional networks." arXiv preprint arXiv:1512.03993 (2015).'
 ---